dipjyotimetia/dipjyotimetia.github.io/docs/portfolio.md

 **Dates Employed**: August 2022 - Present
 **Location**: Melbourne, Australia

-- Working as a Test Engineering chapter lead.
+- Currently serving as the Chapter Lead for Test Engineering, overseeing the testing domain for ANZPlus app's core banking services such as Payments, Accounts, Transactions, Cards, and Statements.
+These services are developed using Golang within a cloud-native environment.
-- Leading the testing chapter for ANZPlus app core banking services Payments, Accounts, Transaction, Cards, Statements etc developed and backed by Golang in a cloud native environment.
+- Spearheading the establishment of quality principles and a shift-left mindset across feature teams.
+Providing guidance towards achieving complete automation, aiming for a 100% automated testing approach.
-- Setting up quality principles and shift left mindset within the feature teams and setting up direction towards 100% automation.
+- Successfully integrated the [OpenTelemetry](https://opentelemetry.io/) library into our [Golang](https://golang.org/) based [**gRPC**](https://grpc.io/) based api testing framework.
+This integration enhances our ability to meticulously track and trace the causes of test failures, facilitating comprehensive issue resolution.
-- Worked on integrating the [OpenTelemetry](https://opentelemetry.io/) library to [Golang](https://golang.org/) based [**gRPC**](https://grpc.io/) based api testing framework to track and trace each test failures and getting to the bottom of it.
+- Collaborated on the creation of performance tests that incorporate [OpenTelemetry](https://opentelemetry.io/) further enhancing our testing capabilities.
-- Co-authored the performance tests to include [OpenTelemetry](https://opentelemetry.io/)
+- Devised an intelligent notification system utilizing a [SlackBot](https://slack.com/intl/en-au/) platform.
+This system intelligently tags responsible environment support personnel for specific groups of test failures, streamlining the communication and resolution process.
-- Created intelligent [SlackBot](https://slack.com/intl/en-au/) based notification system to tag different responsible env support person on specific group of test failures.
+- Undertook the individual effort to migrate an entire JavaScript service virtualization project (Stub Service) to TypeScript.
+The migrated project is now deployed on CloudRun.
+Additionally, restructured the project to leverage event-driven systems, effectively simulating Kafka and cloud events mechanisms.
-- Single handedly migrated entire javascript service virtualisation project to Typescript and deploying to CloudRun and re-architected the project to make use of event driven systems by simulating the kafka and PubSub.
+- Created a golang based command line tool to create test data on the fly and fetch TestData details by calling different microservices internally and showcase that in a yaml format.

 **Lead Software Engineer in Test**
 **Company Name**: ANZ